-Her extant documents are all in the old-fashioned Large Post Quarto size, 8" x 10", ie 203.2 x 254 millimetre here or there that's what they have been scanned at.
+Her extant documents are all in the old-fashioned Large Post Quarto size, 8" x 10", ie 203.2 x 254 mm, and give or take a millimetre here or there that's what they have been scanned at.
 Those proportions are rather congenial to creative thought and expression, and make remarkably pleasant reading.

 Aunt Jane's remarks about MEMD's allegedly clunky, uneducated prose-style seem miles wide of the mark.
 Yes, she's very closely concerned with Anglican theology, and its backdrop to her relationship with Isabel Bonus, but IMHO her writing sparkles, save perhaps in the final title where maybe it's over-intense.